-Looking at this from a macro perspective, the answer really depends on how much and how quickly that annual amount of $20B could pay down the decades’ worth of accumulated “IT debt,” which we are willing to guesstimate runs north of $200 billion.
+Looking at this from a macro perspective, the answer really depends on how much and how quickly that annual amount of $20B could pay down the decades’ worth of accumulated “IT debt,” which we’re willing to guesstimate runs north of $200 billion.

-Given the probable size of this accrued debt, and the reality that a good portion of the “available” 25% would likely be siphoned off to support new requirements anyway, we do not think it would be enough to dig agencies out of the hole expeditiously.
+Given the probable size of this accrued debt, and the reality that a good portion of the “available” 25% would likely be siphoned off to support new requirements anyway, we don’t think it’d be enough to dig agencies out of the hole expeditiously.

 Now the points/counterpoints of this argument could get pretty nuanced.
-Without a functioning model of the government’s IT debt and other data, it is hard to say who is right.
-Ultimately, our theory is that the “available” 25% is not enough and some external fusion of cash is needed.
+Without a functioning model of the government’s IT debt and other data, it’s hard to say who’s right.
+Ultimately, our theory is that the “available” 25% isn’t enough and some external fusion of cash is needed.
 But if none or not enough from Congress, then from where?

 That is where our Agile Share-in-Savings concept comes into play.
 And we think it dovetails nicely with the proposed Modernizing Government Technology Act bill, which allows agencies to establish a working capital fund and “bank” savings in that fund for reinvestment in other IT modernization initiatives.
 That is a critical element for maximizing the financing potential of Agile Share-in-Savings.

 Regardless of where the concept of Agile Share-in-Savings goes from here, we’re thrilled that it has been part of the debate thus far on how to modernize federal IT.
 We will continue to push the concept and encourage the federal community to test it out.
 Afterall, IT share-in-savings contracting has proven to work in the past.